Importing & Exporting: As Stable as Possible

 - Lower Display Settings should help a lot with performance issues, FO4 is super reliable on low settings.

-- If you unlock the settlements by any other means outside TS (another mod/console commands) make sure you activate the workshop and let the initial tutorial messages on how to build run BEFORE you start an import.
+- If you unlock the settlements by any other means (another mod/console commands) make sure you activate the workshop and let the initial tutorial messages on how to build run BEFORE you start an import.
 Otherwise importing wires will NOT succeed!

 - Disable Overclocking.